 On November 18th, Lean Enterprise Institute CEO and author of Managing to Learn John Shook participated in a pre-Lean Startup conference webcast, "Putting the Lean in Lean Startup" with The Lean Startup author Eric Ries.
-Watch the full webcast here, and read on for key insights and highlights from Shook and Ries below.
+Read on for key insights and highlights from Shook and Ries below.

 John Shook on the decision to use the word "Lean" to describe the production system that Lean is:

 “Is that the right word?
 Because [Lean] is a very holistic system, there’s a lot of richness in this way of working.
 Does Lean really capture that?
 It’s hard to say.
 But all it means--and I think this is very much in the spirit of what you're doing with Lean Startup--all we’re doing is taking customer needed value and understanding how we can produce that, provide that, create that with minimum resources through teams, through people engaged in doing the work in ways that [create] continuous innovation... and solving problems in their own work every day, all the time.
 Quick cycles of learning.”

 Eric Ries on his decision to use the word Lean in describing the Lean Startup:

 "[Lean] already existed before there was Lean Startup.
 And Lean Startup was just the most accurate way to describe the philosophy that we espouse—namely the application of lean principles to the context of entrepreneurship or a startup situation, a situation of high uncertainty.